 “[We say] hey, here are the live online classes that you can take,” Erin explains.
 “Here are the podcasts you can listen to; here's LinkedIn Learning content and the learning journey that you can take in your pursuit of mastery for this specific competency… Whatever your learning modality, there's content there that helps you get where you need to go.”

-To learn more about why each competency is significant and how the Recruiter Excellence team is driving them, don’t miss the next episode of Talent on Tap, where Brendan and Erin will take a deeper dive into one competency outlined in the book — influencing and advising.
+To learn more about why each competency is significant and how the Recruiter Excellence team is driving them, don’t miss the next episode of Talent on Tap, where Brendan will take a deeper dive into one competency outlined in the book — influencing and advising.

 While every company is likely to value slightly different competencies in its recruiters, depending on its mission and values, Erin is hopeful that the BoRC will help and inspire other recruiting leaders to drive excellence and support their teams’ continual growth.

 “Creating a culture of learning is not about the size of your organization,” she says.
 “It's about stating that as an explicit value and then marching to that value and making sure that you're showing up and leading with that value week over week, month over month, year over year.”

 At LinkedIn specifically, Erin envisions the BoRC as a roadmap for not only enhancing the recruiting function, but the organization as a whole.